ibm-cloud-docs/schematics/create-terraform-config.md

 # Creating a Terraform configuration
 {: #create-tf-config}

-Create well-structured Terraform configuration files that are reusable, and easy to understand
+Learn how to create Terraform configuration files that are well-structured, reusable, and comprehensive.

-an help you better write configurations that are well-structured, reusable, and comprehensive.
+{: shortdesc}

 **How is a Terraform configuration structured?** </br>
 A Terraform configuration consists of one or more Terraform files that declare the state that you want to achieve for your {{site.data.keyword.cloud_notm}} resources.
 To successfully work with your resources, you must [configure IBM as your cloud provider](#configure-provider) and [add resources to your Terraform configuration file](#configure-resources).
 Optionally, you can use [variables](#configure-variables) to hold your credentials and dynamic configuration settings, or specify [output values](#configure-output-values) to share information between Terraform runs.